anshika-varshney21/Landing_page/README.md

 # Landing_page
-Landing page of e-commerce website.
+Landing page of e-commerce website using HTML , CSS and JAVASCRIPT.